rCLOSED CHURCHES WITHIN THE PRESENT

 abandoned by an English Methodist congregation (see Scranton Adams Avenue ME

-station appointment until 1930, and then became a two-point charge with its
+remained a station appointment until 1930, and then became a two-point charge

-northeast and northcentral United States, and this church
+ministries throughout the northeast and northcentral United States, and this

 Methodist Orphan Asylum.